luisbocanegra/YAWPA-resources/README.md

 - Upload your wallpapers to either Imgur or some where that allows direct links.

-- Create as many url slots as you need then replace SAMPLE URL in "url": "SAMPLE URL" with your own
+- Create as many url slots as you need then replace FULL_IMAGE_URL in "url": "FULL_IMAGE_URL" with your own

+- You also need to create a thumbnail for your images.The smaller the better.

 - Submit a pull request and wait for approval